shariq1989/cookbook/content/recipe/Butter_Chicken.md

 #### ABOUT THE MEAL

-Butter chicken or murgh makhani originated in India and was heavily influenced by British colonization.
-The dish later spread throughout the western world, primarily because it offers a gentle introduction to the flavor and spices of Indian cooking.
-We don't make this too often for our family at home, but this is a go-to when we have guests over.
+Butter chicken or murgh makhani originated in Dehli, India and later spread throughout the western world.
+I believe this is rimarily due to the fact that this dish offers a great introduction to the flavor and spices of Indian cooking.

-Learning to make Indian food is near and dear to my heart.
-Before meeting Shariq, I had no experience with eating or making Desi food.
-If you asked me back then what the difference between an Indian or a Thai Curry, I couldn’t have told you.
-Since then, it has been an honor to study under my mother-in-law, who happens to be a phenomenal cook.
-She makes meals off-script so you have to watch her closely as she buzzes through the kitchen or you will miss it all.
-I am continually amazed by her ability to build upon flavors and create masterpiece after masterpiece.
-This recipe is inspired by what I have learned cooking alongside her.